89luca89/distrobox/docs/usage/distrobox-enter.md

 	my_var=test

-If you'd like to enter a rootful container having distrobox use a program other than 'sudo' to run podman/docker as root, such as 'pkexec' or 'doas', you may specify it with `--sudo-program`.
+If you'd like to enter a rootful container having distrobox use a program other than 'sudo' to run podman/docker as root, such as 'pkexec' or 'doas', you may specify it with the `DBX_SUDO_PROGRAM` environment variable.
 For example, to use 'doas' to enter a rootful container:

-	distrobox enter -n container --root --sudo-program doas

-You may also use the `DBX_SUDO_PROGRAM` environment variable to achieve the same effect:

 	DBX_SUDO_PROGRAM="doas" distrobox enter -n container --root

-Finally, in one of the config file paths that distrobox supports, such as `~/.distroboxrc`, you can also append the line `distrobox_sudo_program="doas"` (for example) to always run distrobox commands involving rootful containers using 'doas'.
+Additionally, in one of the config file paths that distrobox supports, such as `~/.distroboxrc`, you can also append the line `distrobox_sudo_program="doas"` (for example) to always run distrobox commands involving rootful containers using 'doas'.